 John “Jack” Cecil joined Biltmore Farms in 1984, serving in various capacities until being named President and CEO in 1992.
 Along with his father, George H.V.
 Cecil, Biltmore Farms has focused its efforts on community building, through developing an extensive portfolio of real estate projects including a regional shopping mall, a mixed-use urban village, master planned communities, corporate offices, hotels, apartments, medical office buildings and over 1,000 homes.
 Prior to his tenure with Biltmore Farms, Cecil was Assistant to the President at Foremost McKesson International in San Francisco.
 As a steward of economic development across Western North Carolina, Cecil serves as Chair and member of the National Advisory Board of the Institute for Emerging Issues, Governor for the Urban Land Institute Foundation and as Executive Committee Vice-Chair and Director of the N.C.
 Biotechnology Center.
 Cecil also holds the position of Chair for the WNC Regional Advisory Board of Wells Fargo Bank, N.C., Director of Mission Health Partners, Trustee of the Duke Endowment, Director of SCANNA Corporation, Director of Barron Collier Management, LLC and is on the Board of Directors of the Research Triangle Foundation of North Carolina.
 Cecil received his Bachelor of Arts from UNC-Chapel Hill and a Masters in International Management from the American Graduate School of International Management (Thunderbird).
 Cecil and his wife, Sarah, have been happily married since 1993 and they have four sons.

 Brad Galbraith joined the Biltmore Farms team in 2010 after serving as the Chief Operating Officer for Beverly-Hanks & Associates and as the Chief Development Officer for Kimmel Development Group.
-Before acquiring more than 30 years of experience in real estate development and marketing, Galbraith earned a Bachelor of Science degree from the University of Texas─Arlington.
+Before acquiring more than 30 years of experience in real estate development and marketing, Galbraith earned a Bachelor of Business Administration degree from the University of Texas─Arlington.
 Galbraith has held numerous leadership roles within the local community, including serving as the past President of the Asheville Board of Realtors and serving on the City of Asheville’s Downtown Commission.
 He currently serves on the Board of Directors for the Asheville-Buncombe County Economic Development Coalition, a public-private partnership between the Asheville Chamber of Commerce, Buncombe County and the City of Asheville.
 He is an active member of the Asheville community and volunteers with many local non-profit organizations.

 Prior to joining Biltmore Farms in 2005, Lyle Johnson earned his bachelor’s degree from New Mexico State University.
 Johnson began his career in Finance in 1998 working for Security Capital Group where he was responsible for analyzing more than $23 billion in real estate transactions.
 In 2002, Johnson continued his career in finance at GE Capital where he was responsible for all financial aspects of a $5.3 billion real estate portfolio.
 Prior to Johnson’s appointment as Chief Financial Officer of the Company in 2016, he served as the Vice President of Finance for Biltmore Farms from 2007 to 2016, deepening his more than 18 years of experience in financial accounting/analysis, strategic planning/forecasting for commercial and residential real estate as well as developing and maintaining solid lender relationships.
 Johnson continues his service as President of the Biltmore Lake Homeowners Association Board since joining in 2007, is a member of several other Residential Associations, is a member of the Western Carolina University MBA advisory board, and is a graduate of Leadership Asheville Class 33.